Android Mobile Data Not Working: How to Get Back Online Fast

 Does this work on Samsung, Pixel, and other Android brands?

-Nothing worked — what’s the final step?
+Nothing worked.
+What is the final step?

 Conclusion